phetsims/geometric-optics/doc/model.md

 ### Optical Elements (Lens and Mirror)

 This simulation supports two types of optical elements (a.k.a _optics_): lens (convex, concave) and mirror (convex, concave, flat).
-The lens is considered to be ideal and free of spherical and comatic aberrations.
+The lens is considered to be ideal, and free of spherical and comatic aberrations.

 The mirror is modeled as a lens with index of refraction = 2.
 The flat mirror is modeled as a convex mirror with a very large radius of curvature (100000 cm).